 Additions to the collection are labelled with a “new” corner banner for approximately six months after they were uploaded.

 Most of the science underpinning these animations can be found in my introductory textbook “Introduction to synchrotron radiation - techniques and applications” (2nd Edition, 2019, John Wiley & Sons, Print version ISBN: 978-1-119-28039-2, e-book ISBN: 978-1-119-28038-5).
-Note also that the division of the animations into six different categories follows closely the contents of the textbook.
+Note also that the division of the animations into six different categories (not including “Sundry animations”) follows closely the contents of the textbook.

 Phil Willmott is the project leader for photon science of the upgrade to DLSR status of the Swiss Light Source at the Paul Scherrer Institute, Switzerland.
 He has taught elective courses in surface science and laser physics, and presently regularly offers introductory courses in synchrotron science and techniques, including, most recently, Massive Open Online Courses (MOOCs) based on the contents of his introductory textbook and provided through the EPFL.
 He is a titular professor in the Physics Institute of Zurich University and a physicist with over 35 years' experience in diverse aspects of experimental physics and materials science.

 When not immersed in the world of synchrotrons, x-rays, teaching, and dodgy Matlab coding, Phil enjoys drawing/painting, photography, and dabbles in videography.
 He also creates sculptures, mainly from metal and metal scrap.
 He is a keen hiker and long-distance walker.

 The website was created using the Sparkle web-design app (V3) on macOS Big Sur.